MUMmer

-The MUMmer software is open source and can be found at the MUMmer home page.
-The home page also has links to technical papers describing the system.
+The MUMmer software is open source.
 The system is maintained primarily by Steven Salzberg and Arthur Delcher at Center for Computational Biology at Johns Hopkins University.

 MUMmer is a highly cited bioinformatics system in the scientific literature.
 According to Google Scholar, as of early 2013 the original MUMmer paper (Delcher et al., 1999) has been cited 691 times; the MUMmer 2 paper (Delcher et al., 2002) has been cited 455 times; and the MUMmer 3.0 article (Kurtz et al., 2004) has been cited 903 times.